lopezdsr/sql-query/sql_reference.md

 Refer to the section about [SQL functions](../sqlfunctions.html#sql-functions) for more detailed information.

 A window can be defined in two ways:
-* The `WINDOW` keyword allows to define an identifier for a window specification in a *fullselect* or *simpleselect*.
+* The `WINDOW` keyword lets you define an identifier for a window specification in a *fullselect* or *simpleselect*.
 This named window specification can then be referenced by the `OVER` keyword.
 * Unnamed window specifications can be defined inline following the keyword `OVER` in a *fullselect* or *simpleselect*.

 The syntax of a window specification is defined by the rail road diagrams below.